 Tooth extraction is a little uncomfortable for the first few days.
 But with just a little care, you can minimize the pain, and your teeth will be chewing reliably for you once again in no time.
 The key is to be patient with the healing process and gentle with your mouth for a few days.
 Putting up with the pain and inconvenience of an extraction is much better than living with the pain and infection risk of a cracked or impacted tooth!

 Peak Dental is here to support you through extractions and all your dental needs.
-If you’re having tooth pain, or if you have questions about tooth extraction or any other procedure, give us a call at 863.533.9471, and we’ll do everything we can to help.
+If you’re having tooth pain, or if you have questions about tooth extraction or any other procedure, call our Bartow, FL office at (863) 533-9471, and we’ll do everything we can to help.

 4 Signs You Need Emergency Dental Care